 Research indicates that some specific nutrients—from common vitamins to lesser-known plant extracts—have demonstrated positive effects on very specific aspects of penile performance.
-Eat This Not That! has rounded up the best examples of these superfoods.
-And make your little guy look bigger by flattening your belly!
-After reading this, don’t miss these 20 Best Foods for Sexual Stamina!
+Eat This Not That! has rounded up the best examples of these superfoods that also make your little guy look bigger by flattening your belly!
+Here are the best foods for your penis—the foods that help you stay erect.

-Recent University of Texas findings suggests that men who drink two to three cups of java a day—or 85 to 170 milligrams of caffeine from other beverages—are 42 percent less likely to have erectile dysfunction than those who consume up to seven milligrams of the stimulant daily.
+Recent University of Texas findings suggest that men who drink two to three cups of coffee a day—or 85 to 170 milligrams of caffeine from other beverages—are 42 percent less likely to have erectile dysfunction than those who consume up to seven milligrams of the stimulant daily.
 And those who throw back four to seven cups were 39 percent less likely to have the condition than their less jittery counterparts.
-The trend holds true among overweight, obese and hypertensive men, but not for those with diabetes, a condition that often causes the issue.
+The trend holds true among overweight, obese, and hypertensive men, but not for those with diabetes, a condition that often causes the issue.
 So, how exactly does drinking coffee keep things going strong?
 The scientists say that the stimulant triggers a series of reactions in the body that ultimately increase blood flow south.
-And get the abs you want—quickly—and melt up to 10 pounds in one week with our new diet plan, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 4 inches from their waist!
-Available now—click here!

 Hard men have healthy hearts, so eat bananas for potassium, which is great for your heart and circulation.
 Getting enough potassium helps keep your sodium levels under control, stopping your blood pressure from hitting the roof and reducing your risk of heart problems.
 If you eat too much salt and don't like bananas, get your potassium from oranges or jacket potatoes (the mineral's in the skin).